 Change the 3rd and 4th paragraph of the subclause as follows:

 A first virtual CS mechanism shall be provided by all MAC entities, and an additional second virtual CS mechanism shall be provided by an S1G MAC entity.
 The first mechanism is referred to as the NAV.
 The NAV maintains a prediction of future traffic on the medium based on duration information that is announced in RTS/CTS frames by non-DMG STAs, MU-RTS/CTS by HE STAs as defined in 27.2.5 (MU-RTS/CTS procedure)(#3137), and RTS/DMG CTS frames by DMG STAs prior to the actual exchange of data.
 The duration information is also available in the MAC headers of all frames sent during the CP other than PV1 MAC frames and PS-Poll frames and during the BTI, the A-BFT, the ATI, the CBAP, and the SP.
-The duration information might(#3148) also be available in the RXVECTOR parameter TXOP_DURATION when an HE PPDU is received.
+The duration information might(#3148) also be available in the RXVECTOR parameter TXOP_DURATION when an HE PPDU is received (see 27.11.5 (TXOP_DURATION))(#13043).

 Propose: Revised for CID 11134, 12434 per discussion and editing instructions in 11-17/1874r2.